-However, when it comes to to-do lists, I am a BOSS at organizing what tasks are the most important and how to prioritize my time in order to get shit done.
+However, when it comes to to-do lists, I am a BOSS at organizing what tasks are the most important and how to prioritize my time to get shit done.

 In elementary school, everyone had to bring their agenda home and have their parents sign off on it to assure that assignments were written down.
 I learned how to forge my mom’s signature so I could sign myself off.
-I didn’t need her approval I was doing everything just fine on my own!
 My agenda was immaculately organized.

-I always had everything written down in my agenda and I never missed an assignment.
+I always had everything written down, and I never missed an assignment.

 That habit of writing things down and prioritizing my list never got old.
 Throughout high school, college, and even now, it has always been the best way for me to stay organized.